 Just to the south is Seaton Carew, a resort founded by Quakers from Darlington; ship-wrecked treasure is said to lie beneath its beach!
 The index right should give you an idea of the areas covered by these fascinating maps.

 Click on the thumbnail right for a small map extract of Hartlepool's shipbuilding area

-Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-They cost just £ 2.50 each.
-For a full list of County Durham maps, return to the North East page
+Most maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
+They cost just £ 3.00 each (Coloured editions £ 3.50).
+For a full list of English maps, return to the England page

 You can order maps direct from our On-line Mapshop.
 They are also available from various local outlets.